What HE said! It is in fact “now a full-fledged duopoly among the marketplace listing sites.”

 One thing these conglomerates have in common is — their business models are based on Pay-to-Play.

 - Pay-to-Play divides the market into owners who have budget to pay for listings (20–25%) and those who do not (75–80%).

 - Internet Listing Services (ILSs) have consolidated the market and are making it increasingly more expensive to “play” so most owners opt-out.

 - Pay-to-Play creates egregiously misaligned incentives between ILSs and renters.

-While large multifamily organizations may not be adversely affected due to high budget thresholds; many medium to small sized companies will surely anticipate escalating marketing costs.
+These conditions may not affect large multifamily organizations because of their high budget thresholds, but many medium to small sized companies will surely anticipate escalating marketing costs.
 Over the years, property management companies have been growing increasingly resentful of these large aggregators.

 This makes the need for disruption (AKA alternative listing options) even more clear.